Secretary at War

-The Secretary at War was a political position in the English and later British government, with some responsibility over the administration and organization of the Army, but not over military policy.
+The secretary at war was a political position in the English and later British government, with some responsibility over the administration and organization of the Army, but not over military policy.
 The Secretary at War ran the War Office.
-After 1794 it was occasionally a Cabinet-level position, although it was considered of subordinate rank to the Secretaries of State.
-The position was combined with that of Secretary of State for War in 1854 and abolished in 1863.
+After 1794 it was occasionally a Cabinet-level position, although it was considered of subordinate rank to the secretary of state for war.
+The position was combined with that of secretary of state for war in 1854 and abolished in 1863.

-Notable holders of the position include Robert Walpole, the Hon.
-Henry Pelham, Henry Fox, Lord Palmerston and Lord Macaulay.
+Notable holders of the position include Henry St John, 1st Viscount Bolingbroke, Robert Walpole, Henry Pelham, Henry Fox, Henry John Temple, 3rd Viscount Palmerston, William Windham and Thomas Babington Macaulay, 1st Baron Macaulay.